Powerspace: History

-In January 2008 Tom Schleiter took a temporary leave from Powerspace to complete his degree at Miami University.
-Guitarist Max Perenchio filled in while Tom was attending college.
-Tom rejoined the band to play in Tokyo at PunkSpring, and after graduation.
+In January 2008, Tommy English took a temporary leave from Powerspace to complete his degree at Miami University.
+Guitarist Max Perenchio filled in while Schleiter was attending college.
+He rejoined the band to play in Tokyo at PunkSpring, and after graduation.

 Starting on April 16, 2008 and ending on the morning of April 17, several of the guys took part in an all night chat on the forum, absolutepunk.net.
 Along with fans that stayed all night, they broke the previous record, held by The Audition, for most posts in a news thread, with over 5100 replies over about 8 hours.

-On May 20, 2008, Dan made the decision to leave the band.
+On May 20, 2008, McMahon announced his decision to leave the band.
 He was replaced on tour by Jake Serek.

-Powerspace was scheduled to release a full length titled "American Machine" in early 2010 but on February 17, 2010, Powerspace officially broke up before releasing their new album.
+Powerspace was scheduled to release a full length record titled American Machine in early 2010 but on February 17, 2010, Powerspace officially broke up before releasing their new album.

 The breakup letter was quoted as saying, "Powerspace as everyone knows it is 100% gone, and speaking about it in the past tense is still a very new thing for me, but for these guys to give up music entirely would be a crime.
 And they're not, and I'm not, and that's about all I can say.
 So keep tabs."

-Currently, guitar player Tom Schleiter is successfully writing and producing music at his studios in LA and Nashville, under the pseudonym 'Tommy English', working with artists such as Børns, Kacey Musgraves, and Adam Lambert.
-Tom was nominated for a 2017 Grammy Award for Engineering on K.Flay’s album “Every Where is Some Where”.
-Singer Alec Cyganowski is living in Los Angeles and has started a new band called CYGZ and is currently releasing new music, with an album slated to come out at the end of 2020.
-Drummer Kevin Kane is pursuing his Ph.D. in Comparative Literature at The University at Buffalo.
-Bassist Dan McMahon is in an electronic rock band called duck, who have released an EP on their BandCamp page.
-The EP "Bassment Family", was produced by Tom Schleiter.